-Liquor Licence application is being lodged by Michael Hennessy of the Stirrup Bar and will be in place for the duration of the show.
+Liquor Licence application was approved by the District Court to the Hennessy Family of The Stirrup Bar and will be in place for the duration of the show.

 7.15 Risk of Fire

 Naked flames are prohibited in all covered areas.